simamoghadam/belly-button-challenge/README.md

 Bars: Represent the count of each bacterial species, ordered by frequency, with the most abundant species at the top.

-Purpose:

-To identify which bacterial species are most prevalent in the sample.
+Purpose:To identify which bacterial species are most prevalent in the sample.

 Bubble Chart